Enhancing Fatigue Detection through Heterogeneous Multi-Source Data Integration and Cross-Domain Modality Imputation: Heterogeneous and Multi-Source Fatigue Detection Framework

 \subsection{Theoretical Analysis}

-To gain a deeper understanding of the problem and our proposed solution, we theoretically analyze the generalization bound associated with it.
-For simplicity and ease of understanding, in our theoretical analysis, we only considered one source domain, which can readily extends to multiple source domains without additional conceptual difficulty.
-For a random variable $x$ generated from a distribution $\mathbb{P}$, we use $\mathbb{E}_{x\sim \mathbb{P}}$ to denote the expectation taken over $x$ with distribution $\mathbb{P}$.
-The expected generalization error of the Fatigue Detector $f(x)$ is $\mathcal{E}_{\mathbb{P}}\left(f\right)$, while the empirical generalization error is the $\mathcal{E}_{\hat{\mathbb{P}}}\left(f\right)$. \begin{lemma}\cite{bu_tightening_2019} Suppose the loss function $\mathcal{L}(f(x),y)$ is R-sub-Gaussian under $x\sim\mathbb{P}$ for all $y\in\mathcal{Y}$, then, we have: \end{lemma}
+To better understand the problem and the proposed solution, we analyze the associated generalization bound.
+For simplicity, the theoretical analysis considers a single source domain; the multi-source case can be extended in the same spirit.
+For a random variable $x$ generated from a distribution $\mathbb{P}$, we use $\mathbb{E}_{x\sim \mathbb{P}}$ to denote the expectation over $x$.
+The expected generalization error of the fatigue detector $f(x)$ is $\mathcal{E}_{\mathbb{P}}\left(f\right)$, while the empirical generalization error is $\mathcal{E}_{\hat{\mathbb{P}}}\left(f\right)$.
+Throughout this section, $I(x;y)$ denotes the mutual information between the labels $y$ and the training features $x$, i.e., the sensors used in our task.

-where $n$ is the number of the training samples and $I(x,y)$ is the mutual information between $x$ and $y$.